Summer!

 If You Are, They Are

 Have you ever heard the saying “If it’s too hot for you, it’s too hot for your dog?”
-People have said this for years because it’s true. (huh, who would have guessed?)
 Don’t leave your pup outside in the heat.
 Bring them in, give them water, and keep them cool.
-This goes for the colder months as well; if you’re uncomfortable, chances are your pup is too.
+This goes for the colder months as well; if you’re uncomfortable, chances are your dog is too.

 It doesn’t matter if you’re going to the lake, the beach, the park, etc., make sure you find a way to keep your pup in the shade as much as possible.
 This goes especially for hanging out in one spot for an extended time.